 Steven Bazarian, Andres Gonzalez, Brendan Kelly, Justin Maskell, Doug Moore, Jason Shaev, Jaskar Singh, Will Waterman

 One of the most impactful updates to Proteus was the introduction of group testing.
-Previously, testing was done one athlete at a time, which was limiting for customers training multiple athletes or running large testing events.
-Group testing aimed to increase the efficiency of testing at scale, improving ROI for our customers.
-This required significant changes to our software architecture, affecting activity setup, administrative functions, and the initial authenticated home view.
+Previously, performance testing was conducted with one athlete at a time.
+This was limiting for customers training multiple athletes at once or running team testing events.
+Group testing aimed to increase the efficiency of testing at scale in order to improve ROI for our customers and create more opportunities for us to collect performance data.

 Freestyle is our most popular mode due to its simplicity and unstructured usage.
 Users can warm up, train, and quickly check performance metrics without selecting an athlete profile or program.
 This simplicity also allows for experimentation, making it ideal for velocity-based training (VBT).
 This method of training is popular among our rotational athletes such as baseball players, golfers, and tennis players.
 As our athlete user base is roughly 1/3 baseball and softball players, this was an opportunity to provide direct value and move into a training space typically occupied by camera-based devices such as Perch.